Use these methods to acquire loyal users for your app.

 This tells how much the users are active on your app, after installing it how many of them are using it frequently.
 According to Localytics, the highly active user has 10+ sessions with the app in a month.
 If the user isn't using your app or opening it regularly, then there is no benefit of getting it installed in the first place.

 This metric is a bit subjective and measures how many users have returned to the app within three months of their first session.
-Every brand and business has their own standards and benchmark for the user retention.
-The increment in user retention shows that the users are turning into the loyal users.
+Every brand and business has its own standards and benchmark for user retention.
+The increment in user retention shows that the users are turning into loyal users.